-On AnTuTu, it scored 260374, which is decent, but it is behind 288187 of what Redmi Note 8 Pro produced with Helio G90T.
-Nevertheless, it left behind the Xiaomi’s device in a few areas.
+On AnTuTu, it scored 260374, which is decent, but it is behind 288187 of what the Redmi Note 8 Pro produced with Helio G90T.
+Nevertheless, it left behind Xiaomi’s device in a few areas.

 During our tests, we didn’t note any sluggish behavior while it played everything with ease we threw at it.
-Only on a few occasions, we noticed it showing the slightest lag while switching between Call of Duty and PUBG after an hour-long session, which is not a serious flaw for a phone that processes everything normally.
+Only on a few occasions, we noticed it show the slightest lag while switching between Call of Duty and PUBG after an hour-long session, which is not a serious flaw for a phone that processes everything normally.

 Oppo Reno 2 features a 4000 mAh battery and a VOOC Flash charge 3.0.
 According to the claims of the company, it gets charged 51% in 30 minutes.
 The result is almost similar during our test, but for the full charge, it took 1 hour and 17 minutes.

 Our video playback drained the battery in 12 hours and 47 minutes, which is marginally less than what the company claims.
 You can have a look at the following video for understanding the battery drain and charging activity.